cloudfright/zigbee-tools/README.md

 ### Sniffing Zigbee traffic with Wireshark

-The hardware I used to sniff Zigbee traffic is the [SONOFF Zigbee 3.0 USB Dongle Plus | ZBDongle-E](https://sonoff.tech/en-uk/products/sonoff-zigbee-3-0-usb-dongle-plus-zbdongle-e).
+The hardware needed to sniff Zigbee traffic is the [SONOFF Zigbee 3.0 USB Dongle Plus | ZBDongle-E](https://sonoff.tech/en-uk/products/sonoff-zigbee-3-0-usb-dongle-plus-zbdongle-e).

 ![Image of Sonoff Zigbee 3.0 USB Dongle Plus](docs/images/dongle.jpg)

-The dongle comes with pre-installed firmware for Zigbee coordinator functionality, and needs to be reflashed with  sniffer firmware to capture Zigbee traffic.
+The dongle is shipped with pre-installed Zigbee coordinator firmware and needs to be reflashed with sniffer firmware to capture Zigbee traffic.

 ### Flashing the dongle
 To flash the dongle with the sniffer firmware, I used the [universal-silabs-flasher](https://pypi.org/project/universal-silabs-flasher/) Python package.
-There is a [browser-based flasher](https://dongle.sonoff.tech/sonoff-dongle-flasher/) provided by Sonoff, but I wasn't able to get it to work with a custom firmware file.
+There's a [browser-based flasher](https://dongle.sonoff.tech/sonoff-dongle-flasher/) provided by Sonoff, but I wasn't able to get it to work with a custom firmware file.
+There's also the [Silicon Labs Simplicity Commander](https://www.silabs.com/software-and-tools/simplicity-studio/simplicity-commander?tab=documentation) tool.

 1. From the command line, install the package:
    ```